False Labor: Signs, Causes And How To Ease It

 Being very active and lifting heavy weight may also trigger false labor (9).

 So, how do we differentiate between false and true labor?
-Let’s see how each one of them feels.
+Let’s learn more about the signs of labor in each case.

 How Do Braxton Hicks Or False Labor Contractions Feel Like?